 Bake Off: The Professionals has the wow factor and Celebrity Bake Off has the laughs, but we all know that our hearts really lie with the original and best Great British Bake Off.

-Our appetites have been whetted by the spin-off series and now we’re licking our lips in anticipation of the main event.
+Our appetites have been whetted by the spin-off series and now we’re licking our lips in anticipation of the main event on August 28th.

 Find out all you need to know about The Great British Bake Off 2018 right here.

 What theme week is coming next?